Containers

 Bottlerocket is an open source, container-optimized Linux distribution – an SPOS designed for the exclusive purpose of hosting containers.
 Each Bottlerocket image, known as variant, is specialized for a specific combination of container orchestrator and cloud environment.
 Bottlerocket variants are provided to users as a set of Amazon Machine Images (AMI), currently optimized for either Amazon Elastic Container Service (Amazon ECS) or Amazon Elastic Kubernetes Service (Amazon EKS), with an associated stream of images for in-place updates.
 These AMIs are available for use at no additional cost, and are covered by AWS support plans.
 The end-of-life for a given variant is tied to a software lifecycle that falls under shared responsibility of users, such as minor versions of Kubernetes or newer versions of the Linux kernel.
 Otherwise, at an operating system level, Bottlerocket does not have specific end-of-life policy.

-Bottlerocket images do not have an SSH server nor even a shell.
-Instead, they are API-driven and offers an API to adjust system settings and to trigger actions such as a reboot.
+Bottlerocket images do not have an SSH server or even a shell.
+Instead, they are API-driven and offer an API to adjust system settings and to trigger actions such as a reboot.
 Containers are the only supported mechanism for running custom code on Bottlerocket.
 Bottlerocket facilitates systems management tasks by providing two optional add-on containers: one for AWS Systems Manager (SSM) based management, which is enabled by default and another for Secure Shell (SSH) access, which is disabled by default.

 Reasons users choose Bottlerocket

-Security benefits from curated dependencies: The Bottlerocket team maintains around 100 package definitions, as compared to 50,000 in a large GPOS.
-Having full control over each package definition makes sure that unnecessary features and dependencies are disabled at build time.
+Security benefits from curated dependencies: The Bottlerocket team maintains around 100 package definitions, compared to 50,000 in a large GPOS.
+Having full control over each package definition ensures that unnecessary features and dependencies are disabled at build time.
 With a few exceptions, such as the kernel, all software can be updated to the latest upstream version at any time, since none of it is directly exposed to users.
 These attributes make it easier to avoid vulnerabilities in the first place, and to fix the ones that are identified.

-Compliance, out-of-the-box:A golden AMI is an AMI that you standardize through configuration, consistent security patching, and hardening.
-It also contains agents you approve for logging, security, performance monitoring, etc. One of the most common reasons for creating a golden AMI is to harden it according to an industry benchmark, such as those published by the Center for Internet Security (CIS).
+Compliance, out of the box: A golden AMI is an AMI that you standardize through configuration, consistent security patching, and hardening.
+It also contains agents you approve for logging, security, performance monitoring, etc. One of the most common reasons for creating a golden AMI is to harden it according to an industry benchmark like those published by the Center for Internet Security (CIS).
 Bottlerocket offers the only first-party AMIs that are hardened to CIS Bottlerocket Benchmark v1.0.0 optimized for use with Amazon ECS and Amazon EKS, and are fully supported by AWS.
-It doesn’t support interactive login through SSH or the console, omits any software not necessary for running containers or managing the OS, and enforces cryptographic integrity checks for the root filesystem and mandatory access controls such as SELinux to reduce the attack surface in the event of container escape.
-This is done even if the compromised application is running as root.
+It doesn’t support interactive login via SSH or console, omits any software not required for running containers or managing the OS and enforces cryptographic integrity checks for the root filesystem and mandatory access controls such as SELinux to reduce the attack surface in the event of container escape, even if the compromised application is running as root.
 Bottlerocket also provides a built-in reporting tool and a Report API so that users can automate the collection of CIS benchmark results.

 What if you want to customize the Bottlerocket variant?